The royal couple met with members of the indigenous Heiltsuk community and toured the Great Bear Rainforest.

 The 100% cashmere wool sweater has a crew neckline, long sleeves with ribbed cuffs, and a ribbed hemline.
 It is designed to be semi-sheer.
 It originally cost £98 GBP ($119 USD at today’s exchange rate) before going on sale at £68 ($83).
 It is from Jigsaw’s 2015 collection, so sadly, it is no longer available to purchase.

 The Palace confirmed to journalists following the tour that Kate wore Zara jeans during the visit to Bella Bella.
-I am currently unsure which pair, but will update this page if we find out.
+I am unsure which pair specifically.